mfinean/AIEngineHackathon/README.md

 3. Add environment variables in the Vercel dashboard:
    - Go to Project Settings > Environment Variables
    - Add the same variables as in `.env.local`

+## Note
+- The application works fine when run locally.
+However, in the production Vercel environment, you may encounter a "The string did not match the expected pattern" error when analyzing outfits.
+This is still to be investigated.

 ## Architecture